Greg89/PythonGenerateSQL/README.md

 ### Column Name Issues
 The program automatically cleans column names by removing invisible characters and trimming whitespace to ensure clean SQL generation.

+### File Format Issues
+- **TXT files**: Ensure first line contains headers, use consistent separators (tab or space)
+- **XML files**: Ensure single level of nesting, nested collections will be excluded
+- **JSON files**: Ensure single level of nesting, nested collections will be excluded

 ## Limitations

 - All values are treated as strings (you may need to cast to appropriate types in your database)
-- Large CSV files will generate large SQL files
+- Large data files will generate large SQL files
 - No support for batch INSERT statements (one INSERT per row)
+- XML and JSON support limited to single level of nesting
+- Nested collections are excluded and set to NULL

 ## Contributing